Thedford Dirty Dogs: 2009-10 season

 The Dirty Dogs next opponent was the Milverton Four Wheel Drives, and Thedford took the series opener by a 5-3 score.
 Milverton stormed back in the next two games, easily defeating the Dirty Dogs 6-3 and then 9-3 to take a 2-1 series lead.
 Thedford evened up the series in the fourth game, defeating the Drives 6-1.
-In the fifth game, Thedford would stun Milverton with a 4-3 overtime win, taking a 3-2 series lead.
+In the fifth game, Thedford stunned Milverton with a 4-3 overtime win, taking a 3-2 series lead.
 Milverton responded in the sixth game, holding off the Dirty Dogs by a 3-2 score, setting up a seventh and deciding game.
 After Thedford took a 1-0 lead in the first period, Milverton scored twice in the second period to go up by a 2-1 score.
 In the final minutes of the third period, Milverton scored again, going up 3-1, however, the Dirty Dogs scored shortly after, cutting the Drives lead to 3-2.
 Milverton, though, scored once again, taking a 4-2 lead, followed by an empty net goal to make the final score 5-2 for the Four Wheel Drives, eliminating Thedford from the playoffs.

-2010-11 Dirty Dogs Season
+2010-11 season

-Thedford would have its second straight seven win season in 2010-11, tying the team record for wins set by the club the previous season, as the team went 7-17-2, earning 16 points.
+Thedford had its second straight seven win season in 2010-11, tying the team record for wins set the previous season, as the team went 7-17-2, earning 16 points.
 The Dirty Dogs finished in seventh place in the South Division.